Czech Republic Weather

 Winter Weather in the Czech Republic

-Be prepared to layer and bundle up when visiting the Czech Republic in winter; wear shoes that can handle snow and water; check the weather forecast online before you go.
-If you are coming to Prague for the Christmas holidays, please read about December Weather in Prague.
+Be prepared to layer and bundle up when visiting the Czech Republic in winter; wear shoes that can handle snow and water; check the weather forecast before you go.
+If you are coming to Prague for the Christmas holidays, read about December Weather in Prague.

 - Most monuments remain open in winter but have reduced opening hours.